 A great example of the misconception that “cancer is in your genes” can be found in Asian countries where breast cancer was virtually non-existent fifty or sixty years ago.
 Today, the breast cancer rate in Japan is growing rapidly and catching up with the American rate.

 According to Breast Cancer Source, “Japanese women are five times less likely to develop breast cancer than American women.
 However, Japanese immigrants to the USA have been shown to lose this advantage within one to two generations, assuming the same risk profile as American women.
 This observation suggests that environmental factors play a role in developing the disease.”

 We have lost our connection to the human body and how it reacts to its environment, both internally and externally.
 We have lost faith in the body’s amazing self-healing ability, and we have lost our minds to the nonsense that is spewed at us on a daily basis from the medical and pharmaceutical industries, and promoted by the mainstream media.

 There are scientists that refute gene theories and the scientific dogma that comes along with it.
 People like Greg Braden author of The Spontaneous Healing of Belief, and Bruce Lipton, author of The Biology of Belief.
-Both scientists advise us to improve our “environment” (both internally and externally) to prevent and heal disease.
-Altering our environment includes our food, lifestyle, emotional reactions, and consciousness.
+Both of these scientists advise us to improve our environment (both internally and externally) to prevent and heal disease.
+Altering our environment includes food, lifestyle, emotional reactions, and consciousness.

 We can’t control the garbage that big industries are polluting the planet with, but we can control what we choose to put inside our body and mind.